-Pre-Coupling Of Semitrailer And Tractor
+Pre-Coupling of Semitrailer and Tractor

 - Slowly back the tractor/truck (towing vehicle) up to the front end of the semitrailer so the kingpin of the semitrailer is centered between the tractor fifth wheel jaws.
 Stop the towing vehicle just inches ahead of the semitrailer.
 Set tractor parking brake. - Check the semitrailer king pin plate.
 It should be in a horizontal position.
-Use the landing gear to raise or lower the kingpin plate sufficiently to set proper coupling height (See Figure 3-3.)
-Drain all air and moisture from the towing vehicle air brake system following towing vehicle manufacturer's instructions.

-3. Connect the service and emergency air hoses of the towing vehicle to their respective gladhand on the front of the semitrailer; red emergency line to the gladhand with the "EMERGENCY" tag, and the blue service line to the gladhand with the "SERVICE" tag (See Figure 3-3.)
+The king pin plate should be the same height, to slightly lower, than the latch area of the fifth wheel plate of the towing vehicle.
+Drain all air and moisture from the towing vehicle air brake system following vehicle manufacturers instructions. - 3.
+Connect the service and emergency air hoses of the towing vehicle to their respective gladhand on the front of the semitrailer; red emergency line to the gladhand with the "EMERGENCY" tag, and the blue service line to the gladhand with the "SERVICE" tag.
 Chock the semitrailer wheels before activating the semitrailer air supply valve in the towing vehicle.
 Set the parking brakes.

-Failure to chock semitrailer wheels could allow movement of the semitrailer resulting in serious personal injury, death, or damage to property in its path.
+Failure to chock semitrailer wheels could allow unintended movement of the semitrailer resulting in serious personal injury, death, or damage to property in its path.

-- 4. Check the air brake operations of the semitrailer. - Apply brakes and inspect brake action on all wheels for prompt application. - 6.
+- Check the air brake operations of the semitrailer as follows: - a.
+Apply brakes and inspect brake action on all wheels for prompt application. - b.
 Release brakes.
 All brakes should release immediately.
-Air pressure should discharge quickly from the relay emergency valve. - Disconnect the emergency air line from the semitrailer gladhand.
-Trailer brakes should promptly set. - Re-connect the emergency air line to the semitrailer and activate the semitrailer air supply valve.
+Air pressure should discharge quickly from the relay emergency valve. - c.
+Disconnect the emergency air line from the semitrailer gladhand.
+Trailer brakes should promptly set. - d.
+Re-connect the emergency air line to the semitrailer and activate the semitrailer air supply valve.
 The semitrailer brakes should set.

-Figure 3-3: Coupling of the Tractor to the Semitrailer
+Coupling the Tractor to the Semitrailer